frederic-perez/AmE-dictionary/data/dictionary.md

 __bullet<sup>2</sup>__ _v_ _Watch the pros bullet down the icy bobsled track._
 __bulletin__ _n_ :two::hammer:
 __bulletproof__ _adj_ _A bulletproof relationship._
-__bullfrog__ _n_ Largest North American frog; highly aquatic with a deep-pitched voice.
+__bullfrog__ _n_ :two::camera: Largest North American frog; highly aquatic with a deep-pitched voice.
-__bullhorn__ _n_ :dart::two: A portable device consisting of a microphone attached to a loudspeaker, used especially to amplify the voice.
+__bullhorn__ _n_ :dart::three: A portable device consisting of a microphone attached to a loudspeaker, used especially to amplify the voice.
+A directional, high-powered, electrical loudspeaker or megaphone.
 __bullion__ _n_ :two::hammer:
 __bullock__ _n_ __1__ A castrated bull; a steer. __2__ A young bull.
 __bullous__